top of page

 BROADMEAD JOURNAL of POETRY and PROSE

-WHEN: Published bi-annually in Spring and Fall (Currently paused)
+WHEN: Publish bi-annually in Spring and Fall

 DETAILS: The Journal was first published in 2015 at the request of the Broadmead Writers group.
 All contributions come from the Broadmead residents and consist of both poetry and prose.
-The committee has in the past consisted of an editor and three co-editors.

 BROADMEAD WRITERS GROUP

-ORGANIZERS: Gwen Marable, Paula Scheye, Maggie Babb
+ORGANIZERS: Maggie Babb

-DETAILS: The Broadmead Writers Group meets weekly to write and listen to each other’s written work.
-The group’s philosophy is a simple one, every person is a writer, and every writer deserves a safe space in which to experiment, learn, and develop their craft.
+The Broadmead Writers Group meets weekly to write and listen to each other’s written work.
+The group’s philosophy is a simple one: every person is a writer, and every writer deserves a safe space in which to experiment, learn, and develop their craft.
 The group follows the guidelines of the Amherst Writing Method, which states:

 • Everyone has a strong, unique voice.